-Symbol Menu item Purpose Special S Special Shutdowns 270 Special Shutdowns Define shutdown conditions - used for example to fulfill official requirements regarding bat protection. Ŏ Night Slice Shutdowns 232 Complex shutdown conditions for bat protection (divide the night into slices with different conditions).
-Shutdown Calendar 235 Calendar for scheduling fixed shutdown periods On-Demand Shadow Shutdowns window 238 OSS can be used to allow residents of places of immission to switch off WTGs that cause shadow impact using an app on their smartphone.
-Digital Out Swit- ching 241 Set conditions for switching digital outputs Data Rec ording Single Data Recording 242 To record individually selectable measurement data and link/compare them to one another.
-Cyclic Multi Data Recording 245 Automatically record one or more readings for one or more WTGs at regular intervals and define the output of the results as a file Interval Timer 249 Define intervals, e.g., for the Cyclical Multi Data window.
-Accessor ies 1 Condition Flags 250 Define condition flags for special or night slice shutdowns that can be activated (set) by one set of conditions and cleared (reset) by another ₹ Reading Point Switches 254 Set up automatic switching between two reading points (e.g. to increase the reliability of sensors) Calculations 258 Define automatic calculation of certain values to use them in shutdown conditions of Special Shutdowns and Night Slice Shutdowns, Single Data Recordings or as user-defined rea- ding points in the Special Shutdown Log, etc. 2 Events 264 Read out which reading points (measured values) are automatically logged for a special shutdown event und Add your own (user-defined) reading points
+Symbol Menu item Purpose Special Sh nutdowns ghe.
+Special Shutdowns 204 Define shutdown conditions - used for example to fulfill official requirements regarding bat protection.
+5 WTG Speed Reduction 237 Automatically reduce the speed of wind turbines depending on certain conditions, e.g. for bird protection, bat protection, etc. Ŏ Night Slice Shutdowns 240 Complex shutdown conditions for bat protection (divide the night into slices with different conditions).
+Shutdown Calendar 243 Calendar for scheduling fixed shutdown periods 8 WCU Shutdown Calendar 246 Set fixed periods for monitoring WTGs by means of a WCU On-Demand Shadow Shutdowns window 252 OSS can be used to allow residents of places of immission to switch off WTGs that cause shadow impact using an app on their smartphone.
+Digital Out Switching 255 Set conditions for switching digital outputs Data Reco Data Recording Single Data Recording 256 To record individually selectable measurement data and link/compare them to one another.
+Cyclic Multi Data Recording 259 Automatically record one or more readings for one or more WTGs at regular intervals and define the output of the results as a file Interval Timer 263 Define intervals, e.g., for the Cyclical Multi Data window.
+Accessori ies Condition Flags 264 Define condition flags for special or night slice shutdowns that can be activated (set) by one set of conditions and cleared (reset) by another Reading Point Switches 288 Set up automatic switching between two reading points (e.g. to increase the reliability of sensors) Calculations 272 Define automatic calculation of certain values to use them in shutdown conditions of Special Shutdowns and Night Slice

-Symbol Menu item Purpose Email 274 Define emails to be triggered by conditions
+Symbol Menu item Purpose Shutdowns, Single Data Recordings or as user-defined reading points in the Special Shutdown Log, etc. 2 Events 278 Read out which reading points (measured values) are automatically logged for a special shutdown event und Add your own (user-defined) reading points Email 288 Define emails to be triggered by conditions